fshowalter/movielog-archive/reviews/dangerous-mission-1954.md

 “What a hideout,” Johnny says.
 “No wonder we couldn’t find it until yesterday.
 It’s the last place in the world you’d expect anyone to hide.”

-Cut too Glacier National Park in Montana.
+Cut to Glacier National Park in Montana.
 We see Matt Hallett, played by Victor Mature, entering the park in a rented car.
-The guard at the gate notice’s a gun in Matt’s glove compartment and phones it in to Chief Ranger Joe, played by William Bendix.
+The guard at the gate spies a gun in Matt’s glove compartment and phones it in to Chief Ranger Joe, played by William Bendix.

 For the next half-hour or so, the film plays like a would-be suspenseful mystery.
 The script tries in vain to make us suspect  Matt as the hired killer.
 It helps that Mature has a way of talking where his entire body remains motionless except his jaw.
 It kept reminding me of a ventriloquist’s dummy.
 Certainly creepy enough to be a believable sociopath.